thibaudcolas/frontend-starter-kit/docs/useful-tools.md

 Why we like Zeplin:

-- It forces designers to be very accurate and consistent in their designs (margins / measurements), over multiple screens.
+- It forces designers to be more accurate and consistent in their designs for things such as margins / measurements, text styls and components over multiple screens.
 - The CSS export of specific styles is copy/pasteable as a starting point, to refactor.
 - It facilitates sharing naming conventions between disciplines.